 Before the Euro, the official Holland money was the Dutch guilder, which everyone refers to as the guilder.

-So, all people of the Netherlands who lived during there years use the guilder to buy everything they need.
+So, all people of the Netherlands who lived during that time use the guilder to buy everything they need: food, clothes, houses, etc.

 Dutch guilder was Holland and the Netherlands national currency since the 17th century until 2002!
 Quite impressive I would say!

 Actually, the guilder is still used today in the countries of Sint Maarten and Curacao, countries that are part of the Holland country.

 Important to know that this currency is different from the traditional Dutch guilder.